-This device complies with Part 15 of the FCC Rules and with industry Canada's license- exempt RSSs.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including interference that may cause undesired operation.
+This device complies with Part 15 of the FCC Rules and with industry Canada's license-exempt RSSs.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including interference tunds rudo genation.